-- Core and slice the apples (This is my favorite tool for coring and slicing.
+- Core and slice the apples (This is my favorite tool for peeling and slicing.)
 I've had mine for over 7 years and still use it all the time!)
-Cook the apples and 1½ cups of apple cider in a saucepan covered over medium heat until the apples are soft, about 8-10 minutes.
+Cook the apples and 1 1/2 cups of apple cider in a saucepan covered over medium heat until the apples are soft, about 8-10 minutes.
 Uncover and simmer for another 10-15 minutes.

 - Use an immersion blender or regular blender to puree the apples and apple cider.
 You should have about 1 cup of apple sauce.
 If you have more, return it to the saucepan and continue to cook.
 If you have reduced it too much, add a little water until you reach 1 cup.
 Set aside.

 - In a large bowl, stir together melted butter and sugar.
 Add the eggs and vanilla and stir well.

 - Combine the flour, baking soda, salt, cinnamon, and nutmeg, and add to the butter mixture.
 Stir until smooth.